 Mixing bowls are items that are probably in every person’s cabinet, but the average person doesn’t generally think of them as an essential kitchen item unless they’re an avid baker.
 However, the All-Clad stainless steel mixing bowl set is useful for much more than simply prepping dough for baking cookies.
 [Read more…] about All-Clad Stainless Steel Mixing Bowls

 The Japanese have a long history of making blades and an honorable track record for their samurai sword making methods.
 Today they are also known for their kitchen knives.
-In my opinion, their kitchen knives are like mini samurai swords.
+In my opinion, Japanese kitchen knives are like mini samurai swords.
 They are sharp.

 The Germans are no slouches either when it comes to making knives.
-Solingen, Germany is a German knife mecca and that is where you will find the history of the major and more popular German knives.
+Solingen, Germany is a German knife mecca and that is where you will find the history of the major and more popular German kitchen knives.

 [Read more…] about Japanese Knives vs. German Knives: Who Has the Edge?